-4 Whole school strategies to minimise bullying
+5. Whole school strategies to minimise bullying

-- 1) Peer mediators support pupils at playtime and lunchtimes and are trained to deal with minor issues whilst referring onto staff more serious ones.
-Staff including lunchtime supervisors and Aspire are vigilant, looking for any pupils who are looking sad, lonely or unhappy. - 2) A regular programme of PHSE, citizenship and computing work supports this policy. - 3) There are regular teacher-class discussions e.g. circle time, dealing with friendship/playtime issues.
-Weekly circle time in all classes. - 4) Peer support will be strongly emphasised; children will be taught how to effectively support a bullied child and how to resist 'joining in' with bullying. - 5) A Peer buddy system where children look after those who are new to Grove. - 6) A school Anti-Bullying code is in use, giving clear advice to children on what to do if they are a witness or a victim of bullying.
+- Peer mediators support pupils at playtime and lunchtimes and are trained to deal with minor issues whilst referring onto staff more serious ones.
+Staff including lunchtime supervisors are vigilant, looking for any pupils who are looking sad, lonely or unhappy. - A regular programme of RHE, citizenship and computing work supports this policy. - There are regular teacher-class discussions e.g. circle time, dealing with friendship/playtime issues. - Peer support will be strongly emphasised; children will be taught how to effectively support a bullied child and how to resist 'joining in' with bullying. - A peer buddy system where children look after those who are new to Grove. - A school Anti-Bullying code is in use, giving clear advice to children on what to do if they are a witness or a victim of bullying. - Anti-bullying week, which is held annually, raises awareness. - Daily acts of collective worship where anti-bullying features as a theme of the week.

-- 7) Anti-bullying week, which is held annually, raises awareness. - 8) Daily acts of collective worship where anti-bullying features as a theme of the week. - 9) Ensure all pupils are supervised by Grove school staff in all areas of the school and at all times; - 10) School Safe Use of Internet Policy. - 11) ICT system monitored by Policy Central and IT technician. - 12) Advertising Child Line & other services in school. - 13) Engaging services of additional agencies e.g. City of Birmingham School (COB formally BSS) and Educational Psychology.
+- Ensure all pupils are supervised by Grove school staff in all areas of the school and at all times; - School Safe Use of the Internet Policy. - ICT system monitored by NSOptimum and IT technician using various filtering software. - Advertising Child Line & other services in school. - Engaging services of additional agencies e.g. City of Birmingham School (COB - formally BSS) and Educational Psychology.